shohog/bella/README.md

 # BellaLearn

-Bella, who is a conversational learning assistant, powered by GPT model.
+Bella, a conversational learning assistant, powered by GPT model.